databrary/policies/definitions.md

 #### Public Showing

-Playing an audio or video segment or showing a photograph to an audience that is not limited to Research Staff.
+Playing an audio or video segment or showing a photograph to an audience that is not limited to *Research Staff*.

 #### Research